International airports in Israel. Israel airports for international flights

 3. Inner circle- the terminal building, guarded by the airport security service.

-Ben Gurion is especially careful verified carry-on baggage and luggage.
-The screening of passengers is distinguished by a particularly scrupulous approach, passengers may be surprised by the questions asked by the security personnel.
+In Ben-Gurion, especially carefully being checked hand luggage and luggage.
+Passenger screening is particularly rigorous and passengers may be surprised by the questions asked by security officers.

 Sde-Dov